Krishan Mehta, PhD

 Nneka Allen is a sixth generation Canadian and a descendant of the Underground Railroad.
 In 1846, her ancestors found freedom outside of Windsor in Puce, Ontario.
 The John Freeman Walls Historic Site commemorates the history of Nneka’s maternal family in Essex County.
 The book, The Road That Led To Somewhere, details the escape of her 4x great grandparents, John and Jane Freeman Walls, to South-western Ontario, where the majority of her family still lives.
 Nneka’s love for fundraising began in 1999, while working as the Assistant Curator at the now Amherstburg Freedom Museum.
 She is a Certified Fundraising Executive (CFRE) and works at the London Health Sciences Foundation.
 An active member of the AFP, Nneka is helping to transform philanthropy through several teams including Diversity Chair for the Golden Horseshoe Chapter, Advisor for the National Diversity and Inclusion Strategy Taskforce and Mentor for the Diversity and Inclusion Fellowship in Philanthropy Program.
 Nneka also leads a volunteer team that is starting a unique conversation about systemic racism.
 This is the most important work of Nneka’s life outside of being a mother to Destiny, a UWO graduate and soon to be UBC student.
 Destiny is often actively volunteering at her side.
 Nneka is most proud that her daughter is a philanthropist, continuing her family legacy.

-An accomplished senior fundraising professional, Ken Aucoin has a 20+ year career track record of delivering revenue for local and national charitable organizations to help them achieve their mission.
-Ken is currently the Vice President of Fund & Partnership Development at Habitat for Humanity, Greater Toronto Area.
-Previously, he was the Vice President of Development at Indspire, a national charity that invests in the education and celebrates the achievements of Indigenous Canadians.
+An accomplished senior fundraising professional, Ken Aucoin has a 25+ year career track record of delivering revenue for local and national charitable organizations to help them achieve their mission.
+Ken is currently the Country Director Canada for the Movember Foundation, the largest global men’s health charity.
+Previously he was the VP of Fund & Partnership Development at Habitat for Humanity GTA, and the VP of Development at Indspire, a national charity that invests in the education and celebrates the achievements of Indigenous Canadians.
 Prior to Indspire, Ken spent 10 years raising funds for post-secondary institutions including the University of Toronto, Ryerson University and the Michener Institute for Applied Health Sciences.
 Ken began his career in fundraising and marketing roles in the arts sector including Canada’s National Ballet School, Tapestry New Opera Works and the Atlantic Jazz Festival.
-He is an active volunteer in the community having co-founded the LGBT Giving Network and also currently sits on the board of the CWA Foundation.
+He is an active volunteer in the community having co-founded the LGBT Giving Network and also currently sits on the boards of the CWA Foundation, AFP Greater Toronto Area Chapter and is on the Advisory Board of C Magazine, a Canadian contemporary art magazine..

 Elissa is a professional fundraiser and businesswoman whose diverse experience has helped hone her core expertise: acting as an entrepreneur in all she does.
 It is this unique approach to fundraising that Elissa brings to her current role as VP of Development and Strategic Initiatives for Tides Canada.
 Previously, she led the fundraising teams at WWF Canada and the Canadian Foundation for AIDS Research.
 She is also the co-founder of Canada’s first Benefit Corporation – FlipGive – a web-based, grassroots fundraising tool that connects people who care to innovative new ways to raise funds.
 Elissa holds an MBA from the Ivey School of Business and is a thought leader on innovative trends in the nonprofit sector.
 Elissa developed and teaches “Entrepreneurial Fundraising” at Ryerson University.